Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - Remember that Satan is always throwing flames at you, so never let you guard down & do not let them overwhelm you since who are overcomers in He who overcame the world
 >And take the helmet of salvation and the sword of the Spirit, which is the word of God.
 - Know who you are, a child of God, so you will not return to the evil you were taken out of like a dog to returning to its own vomit + don't be overwhelmed by evil b/c God will take care of it
 - Listen to the spirit.
-Do
+Do not dismiss or ignore him.
+He tells what you have to do in order to overcome.
+Any straying from him is surrendering yourself to evil forces (and letting them {those that hate you and God=everything that is good} do whatever they want w/ you is a horrifying thought).
 >With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints,' (Ephesians 6:14-18)